-These pancakes are so simple to make: Just one bowl and 15 minutes required.
+These pancakes are so simple to make: Just 1 bowl and 15 minutes required.
 You could even make them with other nut butters if you have a peanut allergy.

-More importantly they’re fluffy, filled with good-for-you ingredients and pack some serious peanut butter flavor.
+More importantly they’re fluffy, filled with good-for-you ingredients, and packed with some serious peanut butter flavor.
 I topped mine with a little peanut butter sauce (just peanut butter whisked with very hot water) and a little maple syrup.
 But they’d also be great with sliced bananas, honey or jam (hello PB&J).

 These will definitely be my new go-to pancakes since I always have the ingredients on hand and they’re perfect even for busy weekday mornings.
 So excited to share these lovely cakes with you.
 Hope you enjoy.

-- 1 Tbsp agave nectar (or maple syrup/honey for non-vegan)
+- 1 Tbsp agave nectar or maple syrup (or honey for non-vegan)

 - 1 tsp baking powder

-- Preheat electric griddle to medium heat (or about 350 degrees F), or a large skillet on the stove stop.
+- Preheat electric griddle to medium heat (or about 350 degrees F / 176 C), or a large skillet on the stovetop.
 You want the surface to be hot but not screaming hot – oil shouldn’t smoke when it makes contact with the surface.